Major/Certificate: Engineering/Business Economics

 What resources/services have supported you through your Mesa College experience?
 I have always had trouble with mathematics, and being an Engineering major I would not have made it through most of my classes without the help of the Tutoring Center.
 Other resources like the Counseling Department have also played an integral part in helping me plan out my future.

 How would you describe student life at Mesa College?
 The student body at Mesa College is extremely diverse as Mesa students come from very diverse backgrounds and represent a wide spectrum of age groups.
 It is an extremely active campus with student oriented events being held throughout the year.
 With over 25 clubs/organizations, you surround yourself with other students who share similar goals.
 I am simply astonished with the caliber of these students as they are destined to accomplish great things in the future.

 Where do you see yourself in 10 years?
 My motivation and satisfaction come from helping other people.
 I see myself running some kind of organization that helps underprivileged children to go to college.

-What excites you most about serving as the 2010 Associated Student Government President and what do you hope to accomplish this year?
+What excites you most about serving as the 2010 Associated Students President and what do you hope to accomplish this year?
 Ever since being elected, every day has been a new experience.
 It's fascinating interacting with the student body and being their voice in the shared governance process.
 I would really like to make each and every students journey at Mesa be a memorable one and be there for them by increasing scholarships and holding educational events.